NK-JittorCV/nk-diffusion/example/storydiffusion/readme.md

 ## 🔥 **Examples**

 ### Comics generation

+#### In this work, we transitioned the framework from PyTorch to Jittor.
+There are no significant differences between them, and this is the resulting output:

+#### with the prompt
-with the prompt["wake up in the bed",
+["wake up in the bed",
                 "have breakfast",
                 "is on the road, go to the company", "work in the company",